Harry Maguire: Brendan Rodgers insists Leicester do not need to sell defender

 Asked if there have been any increased bids, Rodgers said: "Not that I'm aware of", and asked if he could reveal the valuation the club have put on Maguire, he replied: "Not really, no. There's no more discussion on it."

-Maguire captained Leicester in the win over Cambridge, scoring a towering header to open the scoring, having featured in their other two pre-season wins at Scunthorpe and Cheltenham.
+Maguire captained Leicester in the win over Cambridge, scoring a towering header to open the scoring, tweeting after the game: "More minutes in the tank."

 Rodgers was full of praise for Maguire's professionalism, not only in the pre-season games but behind the scenes and in training.